wieslawsoltes/Dock/docs/appium-tests.md

 # Running Appium Tests

 This guide explains how to install Appium and execute the UI tests that drive the `DockMvvmSample` application.
-The tests require an Appium server with the Windows driver installed.
+The tests rely on Appium's Windows driver and therefore must run on a Windows host.
+Linux or macOS users will need a Windows virtual machine or remote PC to follow along.

 ## Windows